 - Toss and mix so that the dressing coats the cherry tomatoes.

-- Serve cherry tomato salad immediately.
-Salads are best served fresh, especially tomato salads.
-If you are unable to do so, then refrigerate for 1 to 2 hours and serve later. however, on refrigeration, the taste of the tomato salad does change.
+- Serve Cherry Tomato Salad immediately.
+Salads, especially tomato salads, are best served fresh.
+If you are unable to do so, then refrigerate for 1 to 2 hours and serve later.
+However, on refrigeration, the taste of the salad changes.

-- While serving you can even add some grated parmesan cheese.
-You can even sprinkle some herbs while serving.
+- While serving, you can even add some grated vegetarian parmesan cheese or some herbs or nuts.

 - Instead of cherry tomatoes, use grape tomatoes, small tomatoes.
 You can also make this salad with regular tomatoes.
 Chop them in small cubes.

 - Feel free to add your choice of spices, herbs and seasonings to the salad.

 - Use a good quality olive oil and do not swap it with any other oil.